controller-works/controller-works.github.io/docs/_mini36/firmware.md

 [mini36 default firmware Vial uf2 file](/assets/controllerworks_mini36_vial.uf2) Works with [Vial app](https://vial.rocks/)

 [mini36 default firmware Vial bin file](/assets/controllerworks_mini36_vial.bin) Works with [Vial app](https://vial.rocks/)

+## Build Your Own Firmware (Advanced)
+The mini36 is officially supported in QMK (pending).
+Please follow [these instructions](https://docs.qmk.fm/#/newbs_getting_started) to build and customize your own firmware for the mini42.

+The mini36 is also supported in the Vial fork of QMK (pending).
+Please follow [these instructions](https://get.vial.today/) for using and customizing Vial.